 To look in the mirror in a spiritual way is to live according to the Holy Scripture.
-The true esssence of listening to fragments of the Holy Scripture during the holy liturgy is to carry those to others.
+The true essence of listening to fragments of the Holy Scripture during the holy liturgy is to carry those to others.
 There are two ways of doing that.
 The first is to tell your friends what you learned, what was taught at the Church.
 This is called “the liturgy after the liturgy”.
 The other, more powerful way of carrying to others the message is to live by it, practice what is being taught.

 First, about talking to others.
 How do your friends plan their meeting with Christ?
 This is a simple yet powerful question.
 Indeed, how do they do that?
 If they weren’t present at the liturgy, how do they practice what was taught?
 What stops them, if anything?
-How can they get counsciousness, if they choose so, of the options and the benefits of meeting Christ in the Church or through their deeds, following on the footsteps that lay on their path to redemption?
+How can they get consciousness, if they choose so, of the options and the benefits of meeting Christ in the Church or through their deeds, following on the footsteps that lay on their path to redemption?
 How many friends do you have that bring you to Christ?

 I do not preach to only have Christian friends.
 There is something to be learned from each person.
 Openness can be welcomed, in my opinion, as long as it doesn’t require accepting the relativism of truth.
 Such relativism is the claim that all or most spiritual or religious beliefs are correct, or that there are even are more which are correct.
 Relativism is in itself a religious frame.
 Keeping each person’s beliefs is something which can be done with firmness and gentleness, while sometimes exploring how do they apply to a particular life situation.
 I don’t believe the Bible teaches what our attitude should be about modifying the weather or genetically modified organisms in the food.
-But discussing about such topics keeping the balance of discernement in mind helps us explore the roots of each idea.
+But discussing such topics keeping the balance of discernment in mind helps us explore the roots of each idea.
 Therefore, talking to people with different, even opposite beliefs shouldn’t be so scary.
 If you really believe what you believe, then you believe it enough that you may allow yourself to doubt it, still keeping enough arguments to return to your spiritual center.

 Considering that one knows everything right even in the Orthodox Christianity is a dangerous temptation, therefore, one should keep an open mind, not to change the rightful faith beliefs, but to extend them in ways that make sense today, in this world, without posing a threat to the Christian tradition.